 Supporting your commitment to healthcare excellence

-WWW.HCAF.BIZ +44 (0)1276 21061
+www.hcaf.biz +44 (0)1276 21061

 The evaluation of demand in the NHS has been seriously compromised by counting and coding issues.
-Studies by HCAF have shown that even different sites of the same Trust can count and code in widely different ways.
-This is especially the case for any zero day stay admission (elective or emergency).
+Studies by HCAF have shown that different sites of the same Trust can count and code in widely different ways.
+This is especially the case for any zero or same day stay admission (elective or emergency).

 Forecasting Demand Series